CC-Treasury/issueblog/.github/ISSUE_TEMPLATE/first_responder.md

 ---
-name: "Tracking issue"
+name: Tracking issue
-about: "Use this template for tracking new features."
+about: Use this template for tracking new features.
 title: "[DATE]: [FEATURE NAME]"
-labels: ""
+labels: tracking issue, needs triage
-assignees: "Andre-Diamond"
+assignees: Andre-Diamond
 ---
-Testing
+Testing body